-Formerly known as Bang With Friends, this app bared no pretension as to what it was for until the name change.
-Surprisingly, this app in its working is quite sophisticated, especially in its honesty, as it gives the user a choice to pick between people they would like to actually date and those they would only like to hook up with.
+Formerly known as Bang With Friends, this app bared no pretension as to what it was for, until the name change.
+Surprisingly, this app in its workings is quite sophisticated, especially in its honesty factor, as it gives the user a choice to pick between people they would like to actually date and those they would only like to hook up with.
 Down also relies on the pooling your Facebook friends and their friends and so on.
 Choices are made by swiping up to get a date, swiping down to hook up and swiping left to say hell no!

 One of the first dating apps of its kind, Tinder has over 50million subscribers and remains one of the crazier apps because it specialises in finding people who are in your general location so you can hook up and do whatever straight away.
-Tinder it would seem is about instant gratification but what you do when you meet up with the stranger is not written in stone...the same selection process is used via Facebook creating a simplified profile of you.
+Tinder it would seem is about instant gratification, but what you do when you meet up, is not written in stone...the same selection process is used via Facebook, creating a simplified profile of you.
 You can also add live in-the-moment photos.

-Blendr is a spin-off from Grindr which was the first location dating app that kick-started this whole industry.
+Blendr is a spin-off from Grindr which was the first location dating app, that kick-started this whole industry.
 Where as Grindr was for gay men, Blendr is for straight people and is billed more along the lines of find a friend.
-And many criticism have actually come from the difference between the 2 apps, as it would seem that Blendr is too much of a bog standard dating app and not the chance to get your rocks off, which is what the people want!
+Criticisms have been made due to the differences between the 2 apps, as it would seem that Blendr is too much of a bog standard dating app and not the chance to get your rocks off, which is what the people want!

 CHECK HIM OUT

 Another app focussed on women controlling the environment.
-Men put their profiles up, but only women have the option to scroll, evaluate and literally 'shop' for them, putting in their cart/bag if they like.
-Men can only make contact after the lady has 'checked' him out just like an online shop.
+Men put their profiles up, but only women have the option to scroll, evaluate and literally 'shop' for them, putting the dudes in their cart/bag if they like them.
+Men can only make contact after a lady has 'checked' him out just like an online shop.

 You will find someone to play with.